nikijiandani/telenyx/README.md

 # Telenyx

-Telenyx is a React App made for the Rogers challenge during the 2019 Tech Jam by Elevate.
+Telenyx is a chatbot React App made for the Rogers challenge during the 2019 Tech Jam by Elevate.
 It uses Dialogflow to communicate with a chatbot to assist in the buying process of Rogers smartphones.

 ## Contributors to this project: